adimalla/Simple-Shell-Scripts/README.md

 #TARGET_INSTALL="$(pwd)/XFCE_GUI/usr

 1) Download src files from XFCE repo http://archive.xfce.org/xfce/4.12/fat_tarballs/
-2) Untar the downloaded tarball and copy the script (xfce_buider.sh) into src directory.
+2) 'untar' the downloaded tarball and copy the script (xfce_buider.sh) into src directory.
 3) Execute script <b>./xfce_builder.sh</b>
 4) All files will be installed in XFCE_GUI/usr directory in your present working directory.